How Need Is Calculated

 Each student’s cost to attend Corban varies somewhat, depending on individual circumstances.
 These include personal spending habits, housing and meal plan choices, and the choice of academic program.
 Your actual cost of attendance is the balance after grant and scholarship aid is applied.

-The Financial Aid Office uses the following budget as a guideline in awarding financial aid to full-time students.
+The Financial Aid Office uses the following budget as a guideline in awarding financial aid to full-time students, and amounts are subject to change annually.

 (used to calculate financial need)

-*Fees fund student government, services, intramurals, parking and security.
+*Student fees fund student government, events, services, technology, intramurals, and security.

-A one-time enrollment fee of $100 will be charged to each new traditional undergraduate student.
+^A one-time enrollment fee of $150 will be charged to each new traditional undergraduate student.